Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 Adhesives and Plastics

-To make sure there is no problem, you need stickers with adhesives compatible with the shell of your helmet, or if you are running a helmet promotion campaign some stickers that fit with the various shell materials out there: PET, Lexan, ABS, Polyurethane, EPU, and possibly others.
-We don't have a handle on that yet.
-The ASTM helmet standards committee discussed it in December of 1999 and elicited this statement from the careful 3M representative:
+To make sure there is no problem, you need stickers with adhesives compatible with the shell of your helmet, or if you are running a helmet promotion campaign some stickers that fit with the various shell materials out there: PET, Lexan, other Polycarbonates, ABS, polyurethane, EPU, and possibly others.

 As a practical indication of what might be happening in the field, the Snell Memorial Foundation has informed us that the hundreds of crashed helmets they examined in a study done in the mid-1990's with Harborview Injury Prevention Center showed no ill effects from any of the stickers that had been applied.
-That might be a more definitive statement than any other on this page.

 Our Sticker Experiment